Blokyk/starkid/docs/StarKid-overview.md

 for more info.)

-You can also have as many parameters as you want, so if your command requires 42 arguments for some reason, then so be it, Recline won't even notice!
+You can also have as many parameters as you want, so if your command requires 42 arguments for some reason, then so be it, StarKid won't even notice!

 ```csharp